Dylan Garand: Professional

 He started the 2022–23 pre-season with the Rangers but was assigned to the Hartford Wolf Pack before the season began.
 He played in 32 games with a .894 save percentage and 3.01 goals against average in the regular season.
-He was better in the playoffs, with a .935 save percentage, 1.76 goals against average and 2 shutouts in 8 games.
-Rangers' Director of Player Personnel and Amateur Scouting John Lilley said of his 2022–23 season “He had a good season.
+His stats improved in the playoffs, with a .935 save percentage, 1.76 goals against average and two shutouts in eight games.
+Rangers' Director of Player Personnel and Amateur Scouting John Lilley said of his 2022–23 season "He had a good season.
 He grew as a 20-year-old goaltender.
-It’s very, very tough to establish yourself and he had a good year.
+It's very, very tough to establish yourself and he had a good year.
 He got better as it went along.
-He’s on the right path.
-We’re excited about his upcoming year."
+He's on the right path.
+We're excited about his upcoming year."

-Prior to the 2023–24 season, USA Today writer Vincent Z. Mercogliano rated Garand as the Rangers 6th best prospect.
-Garand started the 2023–24 season at Hartford but was recalled to the Rangers to serve as their backup goalie for a game on November 9 against the Minnesota Wild.
+Prior to the 2023–24 NHL season, USA Today writer Vincent Z. Mercogliano rated Garand as the Rangers sixt-best prospect.
+Garand started the 2023–24 season at Hartford but was recalled to the Rangers to serve as their backup goaltender for a game on November 9, 2023, against the Minnesota Wild.
 He was returned to Hartford after the game.
-He was recalled to the Rangers playoff roster in May, during Hartford's 2024 Calder Cup playoffs run, after playing 7 playoff games for Hartford and leading them to the third round.
+Garand was recalled to the Rangers' playoff roster in May 2024, during Hartford's 2024 Calder Cup playoffs run, after playing seven playoff games for Hartford and leading them to the third round.

-Prior to the 2024–25 season, Mercogliano rated Garand as the Rangers' seventh best prospect and The Hockey News rated him as the Rangers' 8th best prospect.
-McKeen's Hockey rated him the Rangers' 6th best prospect, expressing concern that he showed little improvement in 2023-24 from his rookie season in the AHL, and that he may not be athletic enough to become an effective NHL goalie given his size, but noted his improvement during the 2024 playoffs.
+Prior to the 2024–25 NHL season, Mercogliano rated Garand as the Rangers' seventh-best prospect and The Hockey News rated him as the Rangers' eighth-best prospect.
+McKeen's Hockey rated him the Rangers' sixth-best prospect, expressing concern that he showed little improvement in 2023–24 from his rookie season in the AHL, and that he may not be athletic enough to become an effective NHL goalie given his size, but noted his improvement during the 2024 playoffs.
 He began the season back with Hartford.
-He was recalled to the Rangers on December 8 to serve as their backup goalie for a game against the Seattle Kraken and was returned to Hartford the following day.
+He was recalled to the Rangers on December 8, to serve as their backup for a game against the Seattle Kraken and was returned to Hartford the following day.
 He was named the AHL goaltender of the month for December 2024.
-He was selected to play in the 2025 AHL All-Star Classic.
+Garand was selected to play in the 2025 AHL All-Star Classic.
 He signed a one-year contract extension with the Rangers after the season.

+After starting the 2025–26 AHL season with Hartford, he was recalled to the Rangers on November 23, 2025.
+He returned to Hartford a few days later without getting into a game for the Rangers.
+He was recalled again on March 20, 2026.
+Garand made his NHL debut on March 22, against the Winnipeg Jets and made 35 saves on 37 shots as the Rangers lost 3–2 in a shootout.
+The 35 saves were the third-highest total for a Rangers goaltender in their NHL debut, behind Alexandar Georgiev and Dan Blackburn.
+Garand recorded his first NHL win on March 27 in his second NHL start, 6–1 against the Chicago Blackhawks.